sssingh/bike-share-users-prediction/README.md

 - The dataset is then split into training and validation sets (60 days worth of data)
 - The Network is built as a python class `NeuralNetwork` with just one input, one hidden, and one output layer where the hidden layer uses a `sigmoid` activation
 - The Network trains using the Stochastic Gradient Descend (SGD) method where a random batch of data points are pushed through the network and `network-weights` are updated once for this batch, then the next random batch is processed.
 The process is continued for a given number of epochs (iterations).
 Once done, we have a network with updated weights, i.e., a trained network that can be used by BikeShare for making the prediction.

-## Evaluation Criteria
-* `MSE` is used as the primary metric for loss calculation and model evaluation, formula shown in equation (2) above
-* Our goal is to obtain the lowest possible MSE for predictions made using the separately kept `test` dataset

 ## How To Use
 1. Ensure the below-listed packages are installed